 It should come as no surprise that increasing longevity poses challenges in countries with strong public pension systems.
-Spain, my native country, provides an excellent case study: streamlining the Spanish public pension system will be critical to safeguard its sustainability – and to provide much-needed supplemental income.
+Spain, my native country, provides an excellent case study: streamlining the Spanish public pension system will be critical to safeguard its sustainability -- and additional income to supplement a public pension will likely be necessary for many in retirement.
+Life annuities can provide some of this additional income, but first challenges must be addressed.

 Life annuities present one answer, yet demand for annuities in Spain is lagging.
 In fact, the majority of insurers are unwilling to generate sufficient life annuity supply, both due to the challenges of longevity risk management and the high capital requirements under the Solvency II framework.